-13 June 2013
+13 June 2014

-Focusing on the purpose of the authority; on outcomes for the community; creating and implementing a vision for the local area
+1 Focusing on the purpose of the authority; on outcomes for the community; creating and implementing a vision for the local area

 Supporting Evidence 1.1 The Council will have a clear vision for the City and set objectives to Vision guide the Council's activities.
 Annual Statement It will review those objectives each year, through the Annual Statement agreed at the Annual Council meeting.
-1.2 The Council will agree with partners a business plan for the Local Enterprise Partnership, and contribute to the agreement of priorities for the Health & Wellbeing Board and other relevant countywide partnerships.
-Local Enterprise Partnership Business Plan Health and Wellbeing Strategy 1.3 The Council will have a Medium Term Financial Strategy to resource the Council's aspirations and to assess and plan for any financial risks.
+1.2 The Council will work with partners to develop and deliver an operational plan for the Local Enterprise Partnership, (including the Strategic Economic Plan and European Structural & Investment Fund Strategy) and contribute to the agreement of priorities for the Health & Local Enterprise Partnership Business Plans Wellbeing Board and other relevant countywide partnerships.
+Health and Wellbeing Strategy 1.3 The Council will have a Mid-Year Financial Review to resource the Council's aspirations and to assess and plan for any financial risks.
 The strategy will be reviewed annually.
-Medium Term Strategy 1.4 The Council will put service to the public first.
+Mid-Year Financial Review 1.4 The Council will put service to the public first.
 The annual portfolio planning process will be used to agree the priorities for each area of Executive Councillor responsibility.
-The Plans express the strategic objectives for the portfolio over the financial year 2013/14 and beyond.
-Beneath each of the objectives are detailed the particular outcomes to Portfolio Plans Agenda for Scrutiny Committees March 2013/14 cycle be achieved in 2013/14.
-Finally the plans will include performance measures that will provide evidence that the outcomes have been achieved.
+The Plans express the strategic objectives for the portfolio over the financial year 2014/15 and beyond.
+Beneath each of the objectives are detailed the particular outcomes to be achieved in 2014/15.
+Finally the plans will include performance Portfolio Plans Agenda for Scrutiny Committees March 2014/15 cycle measures that will provide evidence that the outcomes have been achieved.
 This information will enable members and the services contributing to the delivery of the plan to be clear about the priorities for the portfolio and will assist in decisions about where resources should be focussed within the portfolio.
 Heads of individual service areas prepare operational plans indicating how they will meet objectives set in portfolio plans and setting out their priorities and work programmes for the year ahead.
-Operational Plans 1.5 Each year the Council will publish an Annual Report and Statement of Accounts giving information on the authority's vision, strategy, performance, future plans and financial statements.
-Annual Report and Statement of Accounts 1.6 The Council will seek to provide value for money to local people.
+Operational Plans Each year the Council will publish an Annual Report and Statement of Accounts giving information on the authority's vision, strategy, performance, future plans and financial statements.
+Annual Report and Statement of Accounts The Council will seek to provide value for money to local people.
 It will work to maximise its resources by delivering services as efficiently as possible, working in partnership with others and using other providers where these are the best options.
 It will have a clear Procurement Strategy designed to meet the Council's wider objectives and Contract Procedures Rules designed to deliver robust and fair procurement processes.
-Procurement Strategy
+Procurement Strategy achieved.
+This information will enable members and the services contributing to the delivery of the plan to be clear about the priorities for the portfolio and will assist in decisions about where resources should be focussed within the portfolio.
+Heads of individual service areas prepare operational plans indicating how they will meet objectives set in portfolio plans and setting out their priorities and work programmes for the year ahead.
+Each year the Council will publish an Annual Report and Statement of Accounts giving information on the authority's vision, strategy, performance, future plans and financial statements.
+The Council will seek to provide value for money to local people.
+It will work to maximise its resources by delivering services as efficiently as possible, working in partnership with others and using other providers where these are the best options.
+It will have a clear Procurement Strategy designed to meet the Council's wider objectives and Contract Procedures Rules designed to deliver

-Members and Officers working together to achieve common purposes with clearly defined functions and roles
+2 Members and Officers working together to achieve common purposes with clearly defined functions and roles